April 3, 1986, was a big day for a gang member in South Korea named Park Young Moon.

 Moon called out to his dad, but his father couldn’t hear him.

 Not a pleasant place.

 The second place Park claims he saw in this seeming netherworld was crowded with people trying to get out around a huge fire on what looked like an iron plate similar to a grill.
 “It was pandemonium,” says Park.
 He saw his father’s older brother, who had lived like a miser and had always said money was everything.
 At a third place he saw a deceased friend with yellow serpents coiled around him.

 It didn’t end there.
 At a fourth stop in “hell,” people were immersed in what looked like a swamp.
 Unknown black beasts were making them bloody, biting and clawing them.
 Among these was a childhood friend and another relative, trying to escape.
 While they were on earth, they’d had no true faith — one foot in church, one in the world.

 There was nothing Park Moon could do but cry with tears.
 He was shown all his sins since birth — actions, words, thoughts — in different categories.
 The largest number of sins branched from his excessive drinking.
 Park saw that two sins that are serious in the afterlife but not on earth were 1) not believing in Jesus and 2) cursing at those who do.
 There were dates on all his sins — including how he slapped and kicked evangelical acquaintances.

-Soon after, the carriage began moving again and Moon heard the resonant voice again, which asked, “Will you believe?”
-Park answered (be assured, fairly shouted), “Lord, I believe in you.”
+Soon after, the carriage began moving again and once more Moon heard the resonant voice, which asked, “Will you believe?”
+Park answered (be assured, fairly shouted), “Lord, I believe in you!”